Showing up for Our Youth Remotely, NO MATTER WHAT.

 We stand by our youth and families NO MATTER WHAT.
-At the same time, the safety and health of our staff, youth, and all of our loved ones is very important to us.
+At the same time, the safety and health of our staff, youth and all of our loved ones are very important to us.
 For that reason, we have made the decision to close all of our youth spaces and offices and have shifted to provide support and show up for our youth remotely.

 1. Contact each of our youth’s caregivers to

 identify any concerns they have right now and any need for emergency

 2. Continue to connect weekly with our youth 1:1 through digital devices.

 3. Provide activities and resources for youth to stay academically engaged while out of school.